OptimalHealthSecrets.Com

 The Five Best Dances for Us

 These are five dances that we feel would be good for our crowd to know, so you can dance to most any contemporary band.
 These following steps are the beginner level.
 When you get to the Intermediate and advanced steps they break these rules, and when you get into the competitive dance routines sometimes, (well, most times), you can't even see the basic steps at all.
-For us though, in our crowd, learning the basic steps, with a few intermediate moves, and maybe one advanced move, is all that we will need.
-Jackie and I are intermediate dance level social dancers.
+For us though, learning the basic steps, with a few intermediate moves, and maybe one advanced move, is all that we will need.

 'Dance Attitude' plays a big part in these dances.
 Both partners focus on each other.
 The Attitude comes into play by how you look at your partner.
 Partners stay square (but jogged a bit) unless the lady is lead differently.
 The man will learn that he can lead the lady even when his back is to her, if she knows how to take hold of the lead and follow it.